heavycircle/advent-of-code/README.md

 | C            | 28         |
 | Python       | 97         |

+> _This table is automatically updated using the [aoc-readme](./utils/aoc-readme) script.
+It only uses the number of existing files to guess-timate this value, so it may be off if unfinished challenges were pushed accidentally._

 # Challenge Calendars

 These calendars indicate solves in _at least one_ language.